madetech/handbook/process/support_team.md

 If you're on a Support Pair then it is your responsibility to:
  * Ensure you know at the start of each week what your pair will be working on, and have a goal in mind for the Scrum of Scrums.
- * Book in at least one showcase with the customer that week so they can see what progress ahs been made towards the goal.
+ * Book in at least one showcase with the customer that week so they can see what progress has been made towards the goal.
  * At the end of each day record your time in Harvest against the relevant customer.
 You should also include a brief description of the work carried out.
  * Communicate regulalarly with the customer especially around deployments so they can plan any testing they may want to do.